oauth2-proxy/manifests/helm/oauth2-proxy/README.md

 - Add new labels to pods
 - Perform `helm upgrade`

+### To 6.0.0

+Version 6.0.0 bumps the version of the redis subchart from ~10.6.0 to ~16.4.0.
+You probably need to adjust your redis config.
+See [here](https://github.com/bitnami/charts/tree/master/bitnami/redis#upgrading) for detailed upgrade instructions.

 ## Configuration

 The following table lists the configurable parameters of the oauth2-proxy chart and their default values.